Aston Hall: dark mental hospital that experimented with poor children

 a hospital of terror

-In 1930, the Aston Hall hospital, located in the county of Derbyshire, United Kingdom, opened its doors to the public with an apparently benevolent purpose: to treat children and adolescents with mental problems.
+In 1930, the Ashton Hall hospital, located in the county of Derbyshire, United Kingdom, opened its doors to the public with an apparently benevolent purpose: to treat children and adolescents with mental problems.

 Local authorities put children in care from across the country there, both for long-term treatment and weekend care, according to the British newspaper The Guardian.